ossf/scorecard-monitor/CONTRIBUTING.md

 ## Updating Docs

-The documentation can be found at `README.md`.
-Any change that is landed to `main` will be reflected directly on https://github.com/marketplace/actions/openssf-scorecard-monitor.
-So, doc changes do not require a specific release.
+The documentation can be found in the [README](./README.md).
+Any changes that are merged to `main` will be reflected directly on https://github.com/marketplace/actions/openssf-scorecard-monitor.
+Therefore, documentation changes do not require a specific release.